-The Medical Assisting department offers degree, certificate and letter of recognition programs for students desiring to enter health professions.
-These programs focus on preparing the student to work in a clinical and/or administrative setting in various healthcare areas, such as physicians’ offices, managed care organizations, outpatient care and certain functions within a hospital.
+The Medical Assisting department offers degree, certificate and letter of recognition programs for students who wish to enter the health professions field.
+These programs focus on preparing you to work in a clinical and/or administrative setting in various health care areas, such as physicians’ offices, managed care organizations, outpatient care and certain functions within a hospital.

-The Medical Assisting degree at AACC provides students with the tenets of management and supervision in a healthcare setting such as, budget preparation and management, human resource management, and general management of a physician office or health setting.
+The Medical Assisting program at AACC provides you with the tenets of management and supervision in a health care setting, such as budget preparation and management, human resource management and general management of a physician office or health setting.

 Loading... in the AACC College Catalog

 This accredited program prepares you for employment in physicians' offices, hospital administrative offices, clinics, medical departments of industry and government, and wherever basic office and clinical skills are required.
 Upon graduation, you will be eligible to sit for certification examinations given by the American Association of Medical Assistants to become a certified medical assistant, the American Medical Technologists to earn a registered medical assistant certification and the National Health Care Association for certified medical assistants and/or medical administrative assistants.

 Loading... in the AACC Catalog.

 Anne Arundel Community College's Medical Assisting certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).